The Quick and the Dead (1995 film): Filming

 Russell Crowe originally auditioned for a different role in the film before Sharon Stone asked that the actor try for the lead male role.
-"When I saw Romper Stomper (1992), I thought Russell was not only charismatic, attractive and talented but also fearless," Stone reasoned.
+"When I saw Romper Stomper (1992), I thought Russell was not only charismatic, attractive and talented, but also fearless," Stone reasoned.
 "And I find fearlessness very attractive.
 I was convinced I wouldn't scare him."
 Raimi found Crowe to be "bold and challenging.
 He reminds me of what we imagine the American cowboy to have been like."
 On working with Raimi, Crowe later described the director as "sort of like the fourth Stooge."

-Sony Pictures was dubious over Stone's choice of Crowe because he was not a famous actor in the mid-1990s.
+Sony Pictures was dubious over Stone's choice of Crowe because he was unknown to American audiences in the mid-1990s.
 To cast Gene Hackman in the role of Herod, TriStar Pictures changed the shooting location from Durango, Mexico to Tucson, Arizona.
-Matt Damon was offered the role of Fee 'The Kid' Herod but declined.
-Sam Rockwell auditioned for The Kid, a role which ended up going to Leonardo DiCaprio.
-Sony was also hesitant about DiCaprio's casting.
-As a result, Stone paid DiCaprio's salary herself.
+Matt Damon was offered the role of Fee "The Kid" Herod, but declined.
+Sam Rockwell also auditioned for The Kid, a role which ended up going to Leonardo DiCaprio.
+Sony was also hesitant about the inexperienced DiCaprio's casting; Stone compromised by paying his salary out of her own pocket.